Myndex/SAPC-APCA/README.md

 	`const blkClmp = 1.75;	// OLD Exponent for the soft black clamp curve` `const blkClmp = 1.33;	// NEW Exponent for the soft black clamp curve`

 ## _SAPC -> APCA_
-Also just FYI, SAPC is the research name, and APCA is the release name in the new Working Draft of Silver/WCAG 3.
+Also just FYI, SAPC is the research name and SAPC is licensed under AGPL v3.
+APCA is the release name in the new Working Draft of Silver/WCAG 3, and licensed to the W3 per their collaborative agreements.

 Please feel free post issues or comments.